-It’s probably not something you really want to think about or look forward to doing, but estate planning does play an important role in protecting the wealth you’ve worked hard to build and ensuring that it is distributed according to your wishes.
+It’s probably not something you look forward to, but estate planning does play an important role in protecting the wealth you’ve worked hard to build and ensuring that it is distributed according to your wishes.

 Getting your legal and financial affairs in order may be relatively simple or it may involve some more specialised planning.
-Either way, it can be a little easier if you understand more about the various aspects you might need to think about.
+Either way, it can be a little easier if you understand more about the various aspects you might need to consider.

-Estate planning involves much more than just having an up to date Will, although that’s one important aspect.
-As part of your estate plan, here are some questions you should consider.
+Estate planning involves much more than just having an up to date Will, although that’s certainly an important factor.
+Here are some questions you may want to think about.